UBod/pptex/tex/Readme.txt

 not to have any other version of TeXPower on his/her system except Version 0.0.8f which is enclosed in the ZIP file pptex.zip.

+More recent versions of LaTeX are no longer compatible with all packages PPTeX depends on.
+This issue is currently unsolved.
+However, there is a workaround.
+By including the following line as first line of the LaTeX source document (even before \documentclass{}), the issue should be solved:

+   \RequirePackage[2020-02-02]{latexrelease}

 Credits:
 ========